syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

  * You can, by default, select text with the mouse, then hit `C-s' etc. to search for it.
 This is controlled by user option `isearchp-mouse-2-flag'.

+ * If you also use library `character-fold+.el' then you can use `M-s =' (command `isearchp-toggle-symmetric-char-fold') to toggle whether character folding is symmetric.
+Note that lazy highlighting can slow down symmetric char folding considerably, so you might also want to use `M-s h L' to turn off such highlighting.

+   This feature is not available now, since vanilla Emacs changed the way vanilla file `character-fold.el' works.

  If you have Emacs 23 or later then I recommend that you also use the companion library, `isearch-prop.el'.
 If it is in your